NVIDIA/NeMo/README.md

 We evaluated the 170M parameter, 390M parameter, and 3B parameter mT5 models on XNLI task.
 The results can be found in the table below.
-The user can finetune on top of any `.nemo` trained checkpoint file on `XNLI` task mentioned in mT5 finetuning section.
+The user can finetune on top of any `.nemo` trained checkpoint file on `XNLI` task mentioned in mT5 fine_tuning section.

 | Task-Language | Metric    | 170M  | 390M  | 3B    |
 |---------------|-----------|-------|-------|-------|